Donald Trump Might Have A ‘Cynical Plan’ To Scapegoat Anthony Fauci, Writer Says

 Writer Amanda Marcotte published a piece for Salon on Monday in which she outlined a possible “cynical plan” that Donald Trump has to scapegoat Anthony Fauci for his administration’s purported failure to grabble with the coronavirus pandemic.

-Marcotte pointed to the Sunday press conference when Trump prevented Fauci from answered a question about hydroxychloroquine.
+Marcotte pointed to the Sunday press conference when Trump prevented Fauci from answering a question about hydroxychloroquine.
 The antimalarial drug has shown potential for treating COVID-19 but comes with dangers, including nervous system damage, heart attacks, and psychological trauma.

 According to Marcotte, this exchange hints at Trump’s possible plan.